 Career Outlook for Administrative Law Judges

-In May 2015, the U.S. Bureau of Labor Statistics (BLS) reported the average annual income of administrative law judges, adjudicators and hearing officers was $93,140 (www.bls.gov).
+In May 2018, the U.S. Bureau of Labor Statistics (BLS) reported the average annual income of administrative law judges, adjudicators and hearing officers was $101,210 (www.bls.gov).
 During that time, the majority were employed at state government agencies, though the federal government typically offered the highest salaries.
 Due to the prestige and security associated with administrative judicial positions, those seeking appointment can expect severe competition.
-According to the BLS, employment of administrative law judges, adjudicators, and hearing officers is projected to have a 4% decrease from 2014-2024, mainly due to legislature having to authorize and approve these positions.
+According to the BLS, employment of administrative law judges, adjudicators, and hearing officers is projected to have a 2% increase from 2018-2028.

 Administrative law judges make rulings in regard to legal matters in administrative capacities.
-This may be a difficult field to break into it, with the BLS predicting a decrease in job growth, making it imperative for aspiring administrative law judges to differentiate themselves from their competition as best they can.
+This may be a difficult field to break into it, making it imperative for aspiring administrative law judges to differentiate themselves from their competition as best they can.